The Shortest History of Eugenics (From “Science” to Atrocity-How a Dangerous Movement Shaped the World, and Why It Persists)

 But well after the liberation of Nazi deathcamps, health care workers and even the US government pursued policies worldwide with the express purpose of limiting the reproduction of poor non-whites.
 The Shortest History of Eugenics takes us back to the founding principles of the movement, revealing how an idea that began in cattle breeding took such an insidious turn—and how it lingers in rhetoric and policy today.

-Unlike Amazon and other retailers who may also offer The Shortest History of Eugenics (From “Science” to Atrocity-How a Dangerous Movement Shaped the World, and Why It Persists) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Shortest History of Eugenics (From “Science” to Atrocity-How a Dangerous Movement Shaped the World, and Why It Persists), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details